Lars Erik Högberg

-Lars Erik Högberg (18 December 1858 – 1924) was a missionary and linguist in Russia and Chinese Turkestan (present day Xinjiang).
+Lars Erik Högberg (18 December 1858 – 1924) was a missionary and linguist in Russia, Persia and Chinese Turkestan (present day Xinjiang).
 He served with the Mission Union of Sweden.

-He first served in Russia in August 1880, and went to Chinese Turkestan first on May 3, 1894.
+He first served in Russia in August 1880, and went to Chinese Turkestan first on 3 May 1894.
+In 1897 he visited the archaeological site of Yotkan, the ancient capital of the Kingdom of Khotan.
+There is a collection at the Museum of Ethnography, Stockholm from this visit.

-His first wife, Eva Eriksson, whom he married August 15, 1882, died August 3, 1892 of cholera in Tabris, Persia.
-On 26 March 1894 he married a second time to Sigrid Johanna Adelaide Braune.
+His first wife, Eva Eriksson, whom he married on 15 August 1882, died on 3 August 1892 of cholera in Tabris, Persia.
+On 26 March 1894 he married a second time, to Sigrid Johanna Adelaide Braune.